mingsheng36/focra/README.md

 #####WEEK 15 (29-04/01/2015)
 - ~~Allow user to visually choose XPath~~
 - ~~Load and display data in table format~~

+#####WEEK 16 (05-11/01/2014)
+- Break

+#####WEEK 17 (START OF SEMESTER 2, 12-18/01/2015)
 - Algorithms to detect similar XPaths and retrieve them (important)
 - Start crawler through schedule API
-- Export data to Excel, CSV, or JSON
+- Export data to Excel / CSV / JSON URL
-- *Create a URL to query data*

-#####WEEK 16 (05-11/01/2014)
 - Pagination
 - List of URLs to crawl
-- *Specific domain name crawling*
-- *List of different specific domain name crawling*
-- *Loading JavaScript and AJAX contents*

-#####WEEK 17 (START OF SEMESTER 2, 12-18/01/2015)
-- Scheduling the Crawler
+- *Schedule Crawl Frequency*
-- Editing the Crawler
+- *Edit Fields and XPaths of the Crawler*
 - *All of Scrapy's settings*
+- *Crawl JavaScript and AJAX contents*

 #####WEEK 18 (19-25/01/2015)
 - Improve on design based on user evaluation